MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/insert-iterator-class.md

 ### <a name="parameters"></a>Parametreler

-`val` Kapsayıcıya atanacak değer.
+*VAL* kapsayıcıya atanacak değer.

 ### <a name="return-value"></a>Dönüş Değeri

-Kapsayıcıya eklenen öğesine başvuru.
+Kapsayıcıya eklenen öğeye bir başvuru.

 ### <a name="remarks"></a>Açıklamalar